ml4bio/RhoFold/README.md

 *** Dec 31 / 2023 ***

-Integrated inferencing with clustered, sampled MSAs in RhoFold.
+Integrated inferencing with clustered, sampled MSAs in RhoFold+.

 *** Oct 10 / 2023 ***